“Can I get teacher’s retirement and Social Security?” That question is asked almost every time I speak on Social Security.

 There’s no doubt this can be a complex topic and most of the teachers that I’ve talked to have seen lots of conflicting information.
 Let’s clear up the confusion and take a closer look at the rules on teacher’s retirement and Social Security.

-Update: I’ve added a video covering this topic at the bottom of this article.
+Update: I’ve added free access to my Teacher’s Guide covering this topic at the bottom of this article.

 Social Security Rules For Teachers

 In the 1970s and 1980s, laws were passed that amended the Social Security rules to keep individuals from “double dipping” – receiving both a Social Security benefit and a pension from a job where they did not pay into the Social Security system.
 The results of these amendments are two rules that could impact your ability to claim your full Social Security benefit: The Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).

 These provisions reduce (or eliminate) benefits for those who worked in a job in which they:

 - Did not pay Social Security taxes.

 This is not limited to teachers, but often includes other public sector workers like firefighters, police officers and numerous other state, county and local employees.